tomahawkins/heavylift/README.md

     - Perhaps wing is not large enough.
 - When the rotor is coming up to speed, the rotor tends to wobble with launch rod and the rotation is often off vertical axis.

-Notes:
+Observations:

 By looking at the battery, it was noticed that the powerhead side was pitched up at slow speed, i.e. the battery was tilted down.
 As the speed increased, the battery leveled out and became flat.
-We suspect that when under rotation, the centripital forces on the battery tries to orient itself into a flat disc.
+We suspect that when under rotation, the centripetal forces on the battery tries to orient itself into a flat disc.

+## Flight Test #4 (2/22/17)

+Changes:

+Moved the motor and propeller 8 inches closer to the center, trimmed the excess wood, and adjusted the battery position so the balance was closer to the feathering shaft.

+Observations:

+No noticeable change.
+Hard to tell if these increased the speed.
+Pitching produces minor coning, but still does not lift off at full speed and full pitch.
+Battery pack is still melting the plastic.
+Need a smaller propeller so the motor runs faster and produces less load.

+## Flight Test #5 (2/22/17)

+Changes:

+Switched propeller to APC 7 X 5 E to let the motor run faster.

+Observations:

+Speed appeared better and battery ran cooler (no smoke).
+Craft lifted off briefly, then crashed just after it came off the rod.
+The propeller and motor shaft broke.

+During spin up, the craft tended to spin like a top, with the axis of rotation slowing orbiting vertical axis.
+Hasn't been an issue before: at high speed, rotation was flat.
+This suggest the CG is above the launch rod balance point.